 How do you become a better animal trainer?

-One useful approach is to acquire good trainer habits.
+Another useful approach is to acquire overall good trainer habits.
 And in the video below (chapter 11 from the final module of my online course Advanced Animal Training) I discuss what I think are 30 such useful trainer habits.

-Not that the concepts are that terribly advanced, frankly – most of them make sense and are useful to beginner trainers too!
+Not that the concepts are that terribly advanced, frankly – most of them are very useful to beginner trainers too!

 When I first started planning this lesson I was originally thinking of discussing common trainer mistakes, but that would end up being a long list of don’t do this, and don’t do that.

 So, rather than bring your attention to undesired behaviour I’ll introduce some useful trainer habits, and explain why I think they’re valuable.